OpenAPITools/openapi-generator/docs/templating.md

 ---
-id: creating-templates
+id: templating
-title: Creating Templates
+title: Using Templates
 ---

-It's easy to build new templates for codegen!
-Here are a few steps you should follow to do so.
+It's easy to work with templates for codegen!

 The generator workflow has [transforming logic](https://github.com/openapitools/openapi-generator/tree/master/modules/openapi-generator/src/main/java/org/openapitools/codegen/languages) as well as templates for each generation of code.